 Glaucoma is one of the leading causes of blindness in people who are 60 years old and over.
 A fairly common condition, glaucoma causes damage to the eye’s optic nerve.
 Our optic nerve is vital for healthy vision and damage caused by glaucoma is mostly irreversible.
+For this reason, it is important to know how to prevent glaucoma.

 What Causes Glaucoma?